80Trill/truffle-intellij-debug/README.md

 ### Limitations

 For the foreseeable future, the debugger only allows you to monitor variables inside of the Javascript test files.
-It cannot query into the variables being stored in the Solidity Contract.
+It cannot display the variables being stored in the .Sol files.